‘Bold And The Beautiful’ Spoilers For Tuesday, October 15: Wyatt Moved By Flo’s Sacrifice

 The Bold and the Beautiful spoilers for Tuesday, October 15 tease that Wyatt Spencer (Darin Brooks) will make an impulse decision concerning Florence Fulton (Katrina Bowden).
 The ex-lovers will meet up again when Wyatt decides to stop by her apartment for a visit, per Highlight Hollywood.

 Wyatt will be touched when he hears that Flo gave her kidney to Katie Logan (Heather Tom).
-Without Flo’s kidney, Katie would have been placed on a 3-5 year waiting list and the doctors had already told her that her situation was dire.
+Without Flo’s kidney, Katie would have been placed on a three-to five-year waiting list, and the doctors had already told her that her situation was dire.
 Thanks to Flo’s sacrifice, Katie has been given a second chance at life.

 But Flo did not donate her kidney to use Katie’s situation to her advantage.
 In fact, if Katie did not insist on knowing who her donor was, she would never even have known that Flo had been her benefactor.
 Flo had wanted to remain anonymous.